postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 Cross-origin resource sharing (CORS) is a browser mechanism that enables controlled access to resources located outside of a given domain.
 It extends and adds flexibility to the same-origin policy ([SOP](https://portswigger.net/web-security/cors/same-origin-policy)).
 However, if a website's CORS policy is poorly configured and implemented, it also provides the potential for cross-domain attacks.
 CORS isn't a protection against cross-origin attacks such as cross-site request forgery ([CSRF](https://portswigger.net/web-security/csrf)).

-#### `Access-Control-Allow-Origin` set as `null`
+#### Allowlisted null origin value with credentials

 Issue description | Possible fix
 --- | ---
 `Access-Control-Allow-Credentials` is set as `true` and `Access-Control-Allow-Origin` is set as `null`.
 This could allow an attacker to send AJAX queries to a vulnerable website from a malicious page loaded by the victim’s user agent.
 Even if a website with unauthenticated sensitive content (for example, an intranet website) doesn’t allow authenticated AJAX requests, this misconfiguration still allows attackers to access it. | If a web resource contains sensitive information, you need to properly specify the origin in the `Access-Control-Allow-Origin` header.
 You should only specify trusted websites that need this resource in this header, with the most secured protocol supported.

-#### `null` origin allowlisted
+#### Allowlisted null origin value

 Issue description | Possible fix
 --- | ---
 If the `null` origin is allowlisted, an attacker can use various tricks to generate a cross-origin request that contains the value `null` in the [`Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) header.
 This will satisfy the allowlist, leading to cross-domain access. | If a web resource contains sensitive information, you need to properly specify the origin in the `Access-Control-Allow-Origin` header.
 You should only specify trusted websites that need this resource in this header, with the most secured protocol supported.

-#### Overly permissive `Access-Control-Allow-Origin`
+#### Allowed all origins using a wildcard value

 Issue description | Possible fix
 --- | ---
-`Access-Control-Allow-Origin` is set as `*`.
+`Access-Control-Allow-Origin` is set as the wildcard value (`*`).
 This means that the resource can be accessed by any origin. | Make sure that sensitive data isn’t available in an unauthenticated way (for example, by using IP address allowlisting).
 To enable the web browser to enforce the Same Origin Policy (SOP) in a more restrictive way, configure the `Access-Control-Allow-Origin` HTTP header to a restricted set of domains, or remove all CORS headers entirely.

 ### Unencrypted communication